GGiecold-zz/DBSCAN_multiplex/README.md

 It is especially suited for multiple rounds of down-sampling and clustering from a joint dataset: after an initial overhead O(N log(N)), each subsequent run of clustering will have O(N) time complexity.

-As illustrated by a doctest embedded in the present module's docstring, on a dataset of 15,000 samples and 47 features, DBSCAN_multiplex processes 50 rounds of sub-sampling and clustering in about 4 minutes, whereas Scikit-learn's implementation of DBSCAN performs the same task in more than 28 minutes.
+As illustrated by a doctest embedded in the present module's docstring, on a dataset of 15,000 samples and 47 features, on a Asus Zenbook laptop with 8 GiB of RAM, DBSCAN_multiplex processes 50 rounds of sub-sampling and clustering in about 4 minutes, whereas Scikit-learn's implementation of DBSCAN performs the same task in more than 28 minutes.

 Such a test can be performed quite conveniently on your machine: simply entering ```python DBSCAN_multiplex```in your terminal will prompt a doctest to start comparing the performance of the two afore-mentioned implementations of DBSCAN.